The Dangers of Flea Bites for You and Your Pet

 The first place to prevent fleas is directly on your pet, the most susceptible host to the nasty biters.
 These are the best ways to protect your pet from the dangers of flea bites:

-• Flea collars are an effective part of a multi-pronged flea prevention approach.
+• Consider using flea collars as part of a multi-pronged flea prevention approach.

-• Monthly, topical flea treatments can kill adult fleas and eggs.
+• Look into monthly, topical flea treatments that can kill adult fleas and eggs.

 • Prevent your pets from spending time in flea-infested locations, including your yard.
-If your pet(s) do spend a lot of time outdoors, schedule a barrier treatment to effectively reduce the risk of flea and tick bites.
+If they do spend a lot of time outdoors, schedule a barrier treatment to effectively reduce the risk of flea and tick bites.

 • Brush pets regularly using a flea comb.

-• Bathe pets regularly using a flea shampoo (check your pets’ sensitivity to specific products – some pets react adversely to certain shampoo ingredients).
+• Bathe pets regularly using flea shampoo.
+(Check your pets’ sensitivity to specific products, as some pets react adversely to certain shampoo ingredients.

 Preventing Fleas in Your Home

 Preventing fleas in your home largely depends upon keeping them off your pets and your property.
-However, the following care will help keep fleas out of your home:
+However, once a single flea enters your home, you’re likely to get many more.
+The following care will help keep fleas out of your home:

 • Wash the bedding, yours and your pet’s, frequently.